Three fundamentals to a Great St Augustine Lawn

 Keep the Fertility at Medium Levels

 Keeping the fertility at medium levels requires frequent but light applications of fertilizers.
-A lawn can only use so much fertilizer at one time – it does not store up food in a pantry for later use – over fertilizing is just throwing fertilizer down the drain.
+A lawn can only use so much fertilizer at one time – it does not store up food in a pantry for later use – over-fertilizing is just throwing fertilizer down the drain.

 Control Damaging Insects – Chinch Bugs, Grubs, Sod Webworms

 Insects are problematic in the warm months – February through October in Pinellas County.
-Curative treatments happen after the damage is observed and requires an insecticide plus lawn repair.
-Preventative treatments protect the lawn from damage, but must be targeted based on the biology of the species to be prevented.
+Curative treatments happen after the damage is observed and require an insecticide plus lawn repair.
+Preventative treatments protect the lawn from damage but must be targeted based on the biology of the species to be prevented.
 Knowing insect biology and the mode of action of insecticides is mandatory for an effective preventative program.

 Weeds are a reoccurring problem – there is no “one and done” solution.
-Your best “herbicide” is a well water, mowed high, medium fertilized and insect free lawn.
+Your best “herbicide” is a well water, mowed high, medium fertilized and insect-free lawn.
 Then, for a healthy lawn, constant and persistent herbicides use will reduce weed counts to acceptable levels.
 St Augustine is very sensitive to herbicides – choosing and using the right herbicide at the right time is challenging.